SzathmaryKriszti/find_talent/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-- you can start the Spring Boot Application in two way:
+- you can start the Spring Boot Application in two ways:
      - importing the project into IntelliJ as a Spring Boot project
      - from the command line by calling `  mvn clean package  ` followed by `  java -jar find_talent.jar  `

-- importing node packages and run frontend
+- installing node packages and run frontend

     ```
     npm install